elias-adam-gh/Theater-Booking-WebApp/README.md

 6. Downloaded the `Microsoft.EntityFrameworkCore.SqlServer` NuGet package.
 7. End of SQL Server configuration.

+## Migration

+1. Download the "ms entity fw core tools" NuGet package.
+2. Ensure the "connectionstring" in the appsettings.json file is not null before adding a migration name in the Package Manager Console (PMC).
+3. Go to PMC and add the migration: `PM> Add-Migration <name (initial)>`.
+4. This creates a class file and another file: `20230721053004_Initial.cs`, and `AppDbContextModelSnapshot`.
+   - The "Initial" migration is the first file in the ASP.NET Core project, capturing the starting state of the database schema.
+It creates tables for "Actors," "Cinemas," "Producers," "Movies," and a junction table "Actors_Movies."
+The migration also defines the foreign key relationships between these tables, establishing the foundation for subsequent schema changes.
+   - The `AppDbContextModelSnapshot` file captures the initial state of the database schema for the ASP.NET Core project.
+When applying this migration, the database will be created with the defined tables and their relationships.
+Conversely, when rolling back the migration, all tables created in this migration will be dropped, effectively undoing the changes made in the `Up` method.

+5. You can update the database using PMC: `PM> Update-Database`.
+6. To visualize the database schema, open SQL Server Management Studio (SMSS), connect to the server, find the project's database, and add a new database diagram.
+Add all the tables to see the GUI of relationships.
+   - If, for instance, one of the table names was misspelled, you can:
+     - Go to the AppDbContext file.
+     - Rename the table.
+     - PMC: `PM> Add-Migration NameFix`.
+     - Then apply the migration: `PM> Update-Database`.
+     - Verify the changes in the Server Explorer under tables.

 ## AppSettings.json File

 - The `appsettings.json` file stores configuration settings for the application.